-As always, for the best chance of spotting The Northern Lights, you’ll want to get outside of the city to avoid light pollution, and find a great spot which is dark and permits a better opportunity to catch the Aurora Borealis.
+As always, for the best chance of spotting The Northern Lights, you’ll want to get outside of Reykjavík.
+That way you avoid the light pollution from the city which gives you a better opportunity to catch the Aurora Borealis.
 Towards the end of April, it becomes more difficult to see the lights, and you’ll have to wait until September for them to reappear once again.

 What to do around Reykjavík in April